 Each year, the Awards Committee of the Illinois Section intends to select a Distinguished Teaching Award recipient from nominations made by the section membership.
 The recipient is honored with a certificate at that year's spring meeting of the section and is invited to deliver a lecture at the sectional meeting the following year.
 This individual becomes the Section Nominee for a Deborah and Franklin Haimo Awards for Distinguished College or University Teaching of Mathematics.
 The Haimo Award recipients (at most three each year) are honored at the January meeting of the MAA the year following receiving sectional honors.
 Each Haimo recipient receives $1,000 and a certificate of recognition.

 Any member of the Illinois Section of the MAA may nominate any other member of the Section for this award.
 Self-nomination is not permitted.
 Please send a a letter of nomination (regular or electronic mail) to the Awards Committee, chaired by Michael Sostarecz (email@example.com).
-Nominations can be made at any time, but these should be done by February 16, 2018 if the award is to be given during the 2017-2018 academic year.
+Nominations can be made at any time.
 The winner of the award becomes the Section's nominee for the MAA's Distinguished College or University Teaching of Mathematics award for the following year.

 The nominee must be a member of the MAA; be a college or university teacher assigned at least half time during the academic year to the teaching of a mathematical science in a public or private college or university (from two-year college teaching through teaching at the Ph.D. level) in the United States or Canada; and must have at least five years teaching experience in a mathematical science.
 Those on approved leave (sabbatical or other) during the academic year in which they are nominated qualify if they fulfilled the requirements in the previous year.